sahil-tah/Flappy-Learn/README.md

 <hr noshade>

 ### Explanation
 This Project uses neural-network & genetic algorithm for bird's brain.
 Input of the neural network consists of Bird's y-position, Bird's y-velocity, closest distance to the pipe x-distance, upper pipe's y-dist and bottom pipe's y-distance.
-The output will be 2 probabilty scores, if the score from the desired node is greater then jump else don't.
+The output will be 2 probability scores, if the score from the desired node is greater then jump else don't.

 ![nn](assets/nn2.png)
 <hr noshade>